4phr0d1t3/Escuela-Superior-de-Computo/Tecnologías de Lenguaje Natural/README.md

+# Natural Language Technologies
+This repository consists of coding practices related to the topics covered in the Natural Language Technologies course.

+	p1.ipynb: Categorization of samples from 5 books. p2.ipynb: Clustering of samples from 5 books. p3.ipynb: Application of classification models to reviews to analyze opinion polarity. p4.ipynb: Application of text summarization models to news articles.
 # Tecnologías de lenguaje natural
 Este repositorio está conformado por las prácticas de codificación de los temas vistos en la asignatura de Tecnologías de Lenguaje Natural.